 Suffolk Wildlife Trust has the chance to buy and restore 384 acres of land for wildlife in the Broads National Park.
 The land links up three nature reserves that are home to some of the UK’s rarest wildlife.

 This is the biggest nature reserve purchase we have ever undertaken.
-The land costs £3 million and we still need to raise £1 million - so every £1 you give will be tripled by other funding.
+The land costs £3 million and we still need to raise £1 million - so every £1 you give will be tripled by other funding (most importantly our approach to the Heritage Lottery Fund).

 With your help we can create a wild landscape for nature.